 BSN / Sofi number

-The BSN (burgerservicenummer) social security number (or what was called the Sofi or Social-Fiscal number) is the first bureaucratic issue that expats in the Netherlands have to deal with.
+The BSN (burgerservicenummer) social services number (or what was called the Sofi or Social-Fiscal number) is the first bureaucratic issue that expats in the Netherlands have to deal with.

 What is the BSN / Sofi number?

 A BSN (burgerservicenummer) is the citizen service number, a unique registration number for everyone who lives in the Netherlands.

 How to apply for a BSN?

 When registering and thus receiving your BSN, EU citizens will need to provide a valid proof of identity (such as a passport and not a driving licence) and their address to be registered, while for non-EU expats other documents (such as your residence permit and etc.) have to be presented too. t

 Important notes on BSN

 › A BSN does not automatically allow expatriates to work in the Netherlands.
 Depending on their country of origin, expatriates may need to apply for a work permit.